-The Data Management and Analysis Core (DMAC) facility develops and supports the data management and analysis needs of faculty and students involved in biomolecular communication research.
-Researchers in the CIBC are embracing the challenges and promise of large-scale, high-throughput data, and the DMAC facility has been designed to serve as an integral partner in such research.
+The Data and Life Sciences Core (DLSC) facility develops and supports the data management and analysis needs of faculty and students involved in biomolecular communication research.
+Researchers in the CIBC are embracing the challenges and promise of large-scale, high-throughput data, and the DLSC facility has been designed to serve as an integral partner in such research.

 - expertise in data management, statistical analyses, data mining and machine learning, functional and predictive analyses, querying of existing databases, and computational modeling and